 - All ages welcome

 - Spa Treatments

 - Restaurants Nearby

 - Air Conditioning

 The 13 apartments are spread across 5 floors, each named and themed after a different park in Lisbon - photos of the park adorn the walls.
 White minimalist spaces are given unique style with one-off pieces and reclaimed furniture, yet they still have a homely feel.

 Each has a living area with a comfy sofa, colourful cushions and bright rugs on wooden floors, plus a kitchen and dining table.
 High ceilings keep things light, and French windows let the breeze run through.
 A couple of bedrooms face a slightly down-at heel-courtyard, but the decor is so fabulous, you won't care.
 Bathrooms made of local marble are on the small side but are modern and squeaky clean, with drench showers.
-You’ll find Alvarez Gómez shower gel and handwash, but there's no shampoo so bring your own.
+You’ll find Alvarez Gómez shower gel and handwash, but there's no shampoo or conditioner so bring your own.
 Towels are changed daily for short stays but only weekly for longer lets.

 For 1-4 + a baby (great for a couple or small family)

 Fronteira, Alorna, Estrela, Jeronimos, Universidade and Gulbenkian have a double/twin bedroom, double sofabed in the living room and space for a baby cot.

 For 1-5 + 1-2 babies (great for families)